loading…

 Standalone MCP server that multiplexes multiple MCP servers into one interface

-CI npm version License: MIT Status: maintenance
+CI npm version License: MIT Status: active

 Your AI, Connected to Everything.
 Multiplex multiple MCP servers into one interface.
 One config, one connection, all your tools.